Cognitive Behavioural Therapy

 Core beliefs could include ‘others are untrustworthy’ or ‘people will hurt me’.
 We might believe ‘I am a failure’ or ‘I am unlovable’.
 Another example is ‘the world is a dangerous place’.
 Core beliefs can also be positive, for example, viewing ourselves as ‘competent’ or ‘caring’, or others as ‘trustworthy and good’.
 It is usually our negative core beliefs which are triggered in situations where we behave in ways that cause us pain.

 Imagine how different it would feel for someone to go into a room full of strangers at a social event if they had a core belief of ‘I am unlovable, others will hurt me’ compared to ‘I am a good person, people are caring’.
-Before even getting to the event they are likely to interpret the event differently and have differing emotions - one may be anxiety, the other excitement.
+Before even getting to the event they are likely to interpret the event differently – one may be with anxiety, the other with excitement.
 It is a mixture of the triggering event, the current context, our core beliefs and thoughts about the situation that will decide the emotion that we feel, and how strong this is.

 Interested in trying CBT therapy?
 Please see my therapy page for more details.

 How does CBT Therapy work?

-CBT therapy aims to help a person understand the problematic behaviour by looking at the activating events, thinking, feelings which led to this at the time.
+CBT therapy aims to help a person understand the problematic behaviour by looking at the activating events, thinking and feelings which led to this at the time.
 It also explores the core beliefs behind their reactions, and how life experiences may have formed these.
 Different methods are used to look at changing the behaviour.